nareikuk/ales/README.md

 The schematics, PCB and firmware are all provided.
 I may be able to supply blank PCBs or even fully populated PCBs in the future, once the bugs have been ironed out and I'm happy that the project has reached a production quality level.

-Note that currently the firmware is being debugged due to an elusive issue with the altitude cutoff not always working.
+Note that currently the firmware is working but some improvements required around startup reliability.

 The current features of the ALES v2 include:
 1) Pre-set altitude cut-off of 100m, 150m or 200m which are the three standards used in competition.